National Lobster Hatchery: Education

-The organisation's education program focuses on raising awareness of the sustainability issues associated with coastal fisheries, promoting traditional and novel fisheries management tools and highlighting the importance of consumer choice.
+The organisation's education program focuses on raising awareness of the sustainability issues associated with coastal fisheries, promoting traditional and novel fisheries management tools, and highlighting the importance of consumer choice.

 The National Lobster Hatchery formally educates people from pre-school to postgraduate.
 As well as contributing to University courses available nearby, the charity offers student placements and engages postgraduate students from various universities in its research program.

-The National Lobster Hatchery is one of the few marine biology laboratories in the world open to visitors.
-As well as seeing the progression of a lobster from egg to adult and learning about the hatchery's conservation and research work, children can learn about the wider marine environment, the importance of fisheries to our coastal communities, the impact of those fisheries on the environment and the relevance of fisheries management.
+The National Lobster Hatchery is open to visitors, who are able to see the progression of a lobster from egg to adult.
+Adults and children are able to learn about the wider marine environment, the role of fisheries in coastal communities, the impact of those fisheries on the environment, and the relevance of fisheries management.

 History

 The National Lobster Hatchery was initiated with a query from a Member of the Cornwall Sea Fisheries Committee in 1992.
 An enormous amount of work was undertaken by the founding Chairman, Mr Edwin Derriman M.B.E. (the Chief fishery Officer for Cornwall) eventually culminating in the purpose-designed building being erected on the quayside of Padstow, in 2000.
 The organisation was initially run as a not-for-profit company and charitable status was awarded in 2004.
-The organisation is now run as a company limited by guarantee and charity and in 2009 the organisation gained accreditation as a social enterprise.
+The organisation is now run as a company limited by guarantee and charity, and in 2009 the organisation gained accreditation as a social enterprise.
 The Directors/Trustees are drawn from relevant disciplines and bodies and are unpaid.

 The hatchery was eventually opened to the public in August 2000 although there were many problems associated with life support systems during the early days as well as a lack of visitors due to a foot and mouth outbreak.
 Subsequently, an upgrade of the life support systems took place in 2005 along with another upgrade to the holding facilities in 2010.
 The visitor centre has had many facelifts notably in 2005 and 2010.
 Funds are now being raised for a further upgrade of all the hatchery systems, to increase capacity and to improve the efficiency of the operation.

 The National Lobster Hatchery is one of two similar facilities in the UK.
 The other hatchery is in the Orkney Islands and is financially supported by the Orkney Fishermen's Association.

 Lobster hatcheries throughout the world are seen as a very positive way of increasing stock levels and, when mainly funded by visitors (the Padstow facility is one of only 2 facilities in the world so far to do this), the concept is then seen as being cost-effective.

 Further research is required to validate the effectiveness of hatcheries and to improve culture techniques.
 The National Lobster Hatchery has developed numerous partnerships with various research organisations in order to further develop the research capacity of the charity.